Gerald Brisco: World Wrestling Federation/Entertainment/WWE (1984–2020)

 The brothers entered the World Wrestling Federation in the fall of 1984, once again assuming their familiar role as fan favorites.
 The Briscos unsuccessfully challenged the North-South Connection, Adrian Adonis and Dick Murdoch, for the WWF World Tag Team Championship.
 Both men would retire from the ring in early 1985.
-After retiring, Brisco began working backstage as a road agent and booker for McMahon.
+After retiring, Brisco began working backstage as a road agent and talent scout for McMahon.

 Following the 1997 Montreal Screwjob, Brisco capitalized on his notoriety by becoming an onscreen "stooge" of Vince McMahon along with Pat Patterson.
 The duo portrayed a pair of bumbling comic heels and joined The Corporation and the McMahon-Helmsley Faction.
 They lampooned Hulk Hogan (then working for World Championship Wrestling, the rival of WWF) by mimicking his trademark gestures and using "Real American", his old entrance theme.

 On the May 18, 2000 episode of SmackDown!
 Brisco won his first WWF championship when he pinned a sleeping Crash Holly to win the perpetually contested Hardcore Championship.
 Crash regained the title on June 12 but Brisco was intent on regaining.
 He pursued Holly around New York City but ran afoul of John Shaft, who had agreed to protect Holly.
 Brisco eventually regained the title the following week with the aid of Pat Patterson in the midst of a match between Crash and his cousin, Hardcore Holly.